MailTape/MailTape/src/content/episodes/2025-11-12-joshua_idehen.md

 ## [Stromae](https://soundcloud.com/STROMAE) - papaoutai

  Joshua Idehen: **"** DID YOU KNOW Stromae is a weird anagram of Maestro?
 Anyway, this is an absolute storm of a track with probably the one of the best music videos I have ever seen.
-I've described Stromae as Kanye West but French and all of the bad bits tossed out and I stand by that description **"**
+I've described Stromae as Kanye West but Belgian and all of the bad bits tossed out and I stand by that description **"**

 ## [Fred Again](https://www.fredagain.com/), [Baxter Dury](https://heavenlyrecordings.com/artist/baxter-dury-2/) - These Are My Friends